Posts

 Image

-As the domestic pandemic situation gradually improves, many pet owners, after making adequate precautions, are eager to take their dogs out for walks on leashes.
+As the domestic pandemic situation gradually improves, many pet owners , after making adequate precautions, are eager to take their dogs out for walks on leashes.
 This has led to a phenomenon of "revenge walks" where dogs are taken out more frequently than usual.
 Additionally, during the pandemic, residents in Spain took advantage of legal loopholes and used various means to "walk their dogs" as an excuse to get some fresh air, which not only exhausted the dogs but also was counterproductive to pandemic control efforts.
 In urban areas, most dogs weigh between 5-15 kg.
 Small breeds like Chihuahuas and Toy Poodles are at the lower end of the scale, while larger breeds like Golden Retrievers and Alaskan Malamutes are at the higher end.
 Small dogs generally have low exercise needs; for those under 5 kg, regular indoor activities are usually sufficient.
 Pet owners can engage in short games inside the house with a leash to maintain their dog's activity level.
-For d...
+For do...

 Why Do Dogs Sleep So Much Every Day?